scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 same time, Pandoc simplifies document creation by providing conversion from Markdown (and other formats) to formats like LaTeX, HTML, Microsoft Word, and PowerPoint.
 Pandoc is especially useful for documents with embedded code that is executed during the build process.
-Rstudio’s RMarkdown :cite:`rmarkdown` and more recently Quarto :cite:`quarto` leverage Pandoc to convert Markdown documents to other formats, with code execution provided by knitr :cite:`Xie2015`.
+RStudio’s RMarkdown :cite:`rmarkdown` and more recently Quarto :cite:`quarto` leverage Pandoc to convert Markdown documents to other formats, with code execution provided by knitr :cite:`Xie2015`.
 JupyterLab